 Illinois Criminal Sexual Abuse attorneys need special knowledge not only of the law in Illinois, they need more - training and expertise as trial lawyers and a thorough understanding of forensic science and DNA as it applies to defending those accused of Sex Crimes.
-In Illinois, Criminal Sexual Abuse can be charged under 720 ILCS 5/11-1.50 (which used to be codified as 720 ILCS 5/12-15) as a Class A misdemeanor offense, a class 4 felony, or possibly as a more severe class 2 felony.
+Criminal Sexual Abuse can be charged under Illinois statute 720 ILCS 5/11-1.50 (formerly 720 ILCS 5/12-15) as a Class A misdemeanor offense, a class 4 felony, or possibly as a more severe class 2 felony.
 The specific facts alleged and criminal history of the defendant will determine which penalties under the law apply.

 Illinois Criminal Sexual Abuse